Milimas/Exercises-from-C-Primer-Fifth-Edition/Exercices.md

 int main()
 {
     int sum = 0;
-    // keep executing the while as long as val is less than or equal to 10 for (int value = 1; value <= 10; value++)
+    for (int value = 1; value <= 10; value++)
     {
         sum += value; // assigns sum + val to sum